Be Okay

 "Be Okay" is a song written and produced by Mitchy Collins, Danielle Bouchard, Christian Medice, Phoebe Ryan, Denis Lipari, and Larzz Principato and recorded by indie pop band Oh Honey.
 It was re-released in March 2014 as a part of the band's EP With Love (2014).

 Content

 According to Billboard.com, song is one that mixes an effervescent, melodic chorus with equally upbeat lyrics It was described as a "sun-kissed, feel-good jam that will help you get over your end-of-summer blues" by the Huffington Post.

 Background

 After releasing their first EP known as With Love in November 2013, which included their first single "Be Okay", things began to move quickly for Oh Honey.
-Sirius XM added Be Okay to their rotation.
+SiriusXM added Be Okay to their rotation.
 Not long after, Atlantic Records found the band and Oh Honey became a part of their record label in February 2014.
 With Love - EP was re-released on March 25, 2014 under the Atlantic Record label.